antonfirsov/docs/2018/11-Nov/net-standard-21/net-standard-21.md

   types on the fly for proxying interfaces.
 As a result, many of you asked for reflection emit to be included in the .NET Standard.
-Previously, we've tried to provide this via a NuGet package but we discovered that we cannot model such as core technology using a package.
+Previously, we've tried to provide this via a NuGet package but we discovered that we cannot model such a core technology using a package.
 With .NET Standard 2.1, you'll have access to Lightweight Code Generation (LCG) as well as Reflection Emit.
 Of course, you might run on a runtime that doesn't support running IL via interpretation or compiling it with a JIT, so we also exposed two new